wedusk101/imgrt/README.md

 A simple ray tracer written in C++ for educational purposes only.
 I plan on implementing Peter Shirley's Ray tracing in a Weekend later on.
 This piece of software is strictly work in progress and is a side project for getting the very basic understanding clear about ray tracing and rendering.
+Please note that as of now, this code will NOT work for other scene configurations and has broken depth test and/or shadows.
+This is just a rough piece of code and the design decisions made here are of a very low quality.

 For details on the included image viewer please refer to the project page at